 Words by: Family Farm Team

 No party, potluck, or picnic is complete without a platter of deviled eggs.
-Stay true to the crowd-pleasing finger food while impressing and delighting your friends and family by going a step further than mayonnaise and mustard.
+Stay true to the crowd-pleasing finger food and impress your friends and family by going a step further than mayonnaise and mustard.
 Whether you opt for a stunning display of beet-stained egg halves or whip up a creamy avocado and yolk filling, each of these updates on a classic will have guests begging for your deviled egg recipe.

 Finally, a pre-feast appetizer worth spoiling your dinner for.
 These deviled eggs are inspired by a few classic ingredients in Chinese cuisine, namely wasabi and zha cai (pickled mustard greens).
 The combination makes for a nuanced, harmonious flavor experience that'll have everyone going back for more.